Kraken is considered an instituion by many. It is one of the original cryptocurrency exchanges that has been around for

 In terms of their system security, they make use of locked servers in locked racks in data centres that have armed guards.
 All of the data on the system is encrypted and updated on a daily basis.
 They also separate their internal network from the uploaded client data.
 This means that staff members can only access your account for verification purposes and nothing else.

 Finally, on the fiat deposit side, Kraken wants to protect against any possible liquidity shortfalls in Fiat currency.
 Hence, they keep extensive reserves in their bank accounts for any scenarios where potential “bank runs” could occur.

-Lastly, on the user side, Kraken makes use of two factor authentication for account access.
-They also use cryptographically secure communications and are able to secure your account with one lock in the case of a possible breach.
+On the user account side, Kraken makes use of two factor authentication for account access.
+These are able to protect your account in the event that someone gets their hands on your password.